google/cadvisor/docs/runtime_options.md

 ## Resctrl
 To gain metrics, cAdvisor creates own monitoring groups with `cadvisor` prefix.

+Resctrl file system is not hierarchical like cgroups, so it's recommended to set `--docker_only` flag to avoid race conditions and unexpected behaviours.

 ```
 --resctrl_interval=0: Resctrl mon groups updating interval.
 Zero value disables updating mon groups.